Which is best for downloading? We compare Usenet vs torrent file-sharing for privacy, speeds, cost, reliability and ease-of-use.

 That said, torrents are probably better for recent and popular downloads.
 Also, keep in mind that files made available through Usenet usually have a maximum shelf life of 2500 days.
 This is done for practical reasons as Usenet providers are unable to retain an infinite amount of data and files on their servers.
 That said, you are likely well-served by any retention periods over 1500 days (that’s 4 years after all) and some go as high as 2300+ days (6+ years).

-- Incomplete Items – Items on Usenet can be “incomplete” (meaning that pieces can be missing especially from larger items such as long videos) but this risk can be reduced by carefully selecting your Usenet provider.
+- Incomplete Items – Items on Usenet can be “incomplete” (meaning that pieces can be missing especially from larger items such as long videos) but this risk can be reduced by carefully selecting the best Usenet provider for your needs.

 - Leeching is Welcome - If you want only to leech from and lurk around Usenet newsgroups (that is, download items and read posts without ever uploading or posting any), you are free to do so without being “penalized” in any way.
 Usenet’s fast download speeds remain the same no matter how much uploading and sharing you engage in.
 This contrasts with torrents as you can be "penalized" with slower download speeds, albeit only slightly, for a lopsided download to uploading ratio (that's when you download lots of items compared to how much you seed items).